 When one thinks about Germany, the usual stereotypes that one has of German culture is from Bavaria, with its Oktoberfest, Lederhosen and Oom-pah music.
-One of the things that you think about with Alpine culture is the mountains.
+One of the things that you think about with Bavarian Alpine culture.
 However, did you know that there are other famous geographical formations around the Alps?
 How about Partnach Gorge?

 Near the small ski-resort town of Garmisch-Partenkirchen, nestled in the bosom of the Alps, one can find Partnach Gorge (Partnachklamm).
 It is very close to the 1936 Olympic Ski-Jumping stadium (the first Olympics to have this event).

 The Gorge is actually one of three gorges in the area and a national monument; it has been since 1912.
 It is just over 700 m (approx. 2,300 feet) long and 80 m (approx 260 feet) deep.

 If you are going to visit the Gorge (regardless of the time of year), make sure to take a raincoat with you.
 The Gorge has been worn away a long time due to the river; waterfalls of mist continue to pour over the sides from the forest on either side and you will get wet!
 Also, the temperature in the Gorge is cooler than the surrounding areas, so the jacket should also warm you to a degree.